ariefahmad/2d-mapsfromperlin/README.md

 # 2d-mapsfromperlin
-Generating 2D maps by using perlin (or simplex) noise as a building block
+Generating 2D maps by using perlin noise as a building block